 Just because an airport is the biggest doesn’t mean it’s the cheapest.
 Check alternate departure and arrival airports to try and score a deal.
 You can even fly into one airport and out of another.

 Flying to Atlanta to see family, but only finding super-expensive fares?
-Try Chattanooga; it’s only 123 miles away.
+Try Chattanooga, Tennessee; it’s only 123 miles away.
 If you need ideas, check out this handy list of alternate airports from Johnny Jet.

-If you follow all of these rules, you’ve got a shot at finding a reasonable, if not cheap, holiday fare… Now just keep your fingers crossed for good weather!
+If you follow all of these tips, you’ve got a shot at finding a reasonable, if not cheap, holiday fare… Now just keep your fingers crossed for good weather!